Reliance Industries shares hit fresh one-year low; time to buy, sell or hold?

 The scrip has an average target price of Rs 2,896, Trendlyne data showed, suggesting a potential upside of 27.58 per cent.
 It has a one-year beta of 1.10, indicating high volatility on the counter.

-Meanwhile, Indian equity benchmarks traded higher in afternoon deals, led by gains in metals, pharma, consumer durables and automobile stocks.
+Meanwhile, Indian equity benchmarks plunged into the red in late deals, dragged by banks, financials, consumer goods, automobile and energy stocks.

 Also read: Stuck in Tata Steel shares since January 2022?
 Here’s what you should do